 Bredon Tithe Barn - 5.4 miles (Historic Building)

-Nearest Accommodation to Stoke Orchard, St James the Great Church:
+Nearest Holiday Cottages to Stoke Orchard, St James the Great Church: